 Model the cloth object as a general starting shape.

-Designate the object as a «cloth» in the Physics tab of the Properties editor.
+Designate the object as a «cloth» in the Physics tab of the Properties.

 Model other deflection objects that will interact with the cloth.
 Ensure the Deflection modifier is last on the modifier stack, after any other mesh deforming modifiers.